Taake

 Taake ([ˈtôːkə]) is a Norwegian black metal band from Bergen, formed in 1993 and originally named Thule.
 The band's one continuous member is Hoest, who writes all and records most of the music.
-He has released seven full-length albums and several EPs.
-The band describes itself as "True Norwegian black metal", and Hoest said that he wants to "awaken national pride and cultural nostalgia in my Norwegian listeners" as well as to remind people "that Hell is right here on Earth and that humans can be demons".
+Taake has released eight full-length albums and several EPs.
+The band describes itself as "True Norwegian black metal", and Hoest said he wants to "awaken national pride and cultural nostalgia" in Norwegian listeners as well as to remind people "that Hell is right here on Earth and that humans can be demons".
 All lyrics are in Hoest's native dialect and are printed in Norse runes.
 Taake is the old spelling of the Norwegian word tåke, meaning "fog".

 History

-Early demos
+Formation and early years (1993–1996)

-In 1993, Ørjan Stedjeberg (then known as 'Ulvhedin'), formed the first version of the band Taake under the name Thule, together with drummer 'Svartulv'.
-Thule released two demos, Der vinterstormene raste in 1993 and Omfavnet av svarte vinger in 1994.
-Shortly after, the band changed its name to Taake and 'Ulvhedin' adopted the new pseudonym 'Hoest' (meaning "autumn" or "harvest").
-In 1995, they released the demo Manndaudsvinter in 1995.
-This was followed in 1996 by a 7" EP called Koldbrann i jesu marg.
+In 1993, Ørjan Stedjeberg, then known as 'Ulvhedin', formed Taake under the name Thule, together with drummer 'Svartulv'.
+Thule released two demos, Der Vinterstormene raste in 1993 and Omfavnet av svarte Vinger in 1994.
+Shortly after, the band changed its name to Taake and 'Ulvhedin' adopted the new pseudonym 'Hoest' (meaning "autumn" in Norwegian).
+In 1995, they released the demo Manndaudsvinter with session vocalist Dim.
+This was followed in 1996 by a 7" EP called Koldbrann i Jesu Marg.
+Drummer Svartulv was excluded from the band that same year.

-Album trilogy (1999–2005)
+Album trilogy (1997–2005)

 Between 1999 and 2005, Taake released three full-length albums.
 They are a trilogy of concept albums linked by the topics of "death, Norway, and the devil in man".

-The first full-length album, Nattestid ser porten vid, was released by Wounded Love Records in 1999.
+The first full-length album, Nattestid, was released by Wounded Love Records in 1999.
 The album was written entirely by Hoest, but he brought in a session musician, 'Tundra', to perform bass guitar and drums.
 It was recorded throughout 1997 and 1998 at the Grieg Hall.

-The second installment of the trilogy, Over Bjoergvin graater himmerik, was released in 2002 by Wounded Love Records.
+The second installment of the trilogy, Bjoergvin, was released in 2002 by Wounded Love Records.
 On this record, Hoest surrounded himself with a band: second guitarist 'C. Corax', bassist and pianist 'Keridwen', and drummer 'Mutt' (Gaahlskagg, Trelldom, Sigfader).

-The final installment of the trilogy, Hordalands doedskvad, was released in 2005 by Dark Essence Records.
+The final installment of the trilogy, Doedskvad, was released in 2005 by Dark Essence Records.
 It features second guitarist 'C. Corax', bassist 'Lava' and drummer 'Mord'.
 It also features several guest vocalists, including 'Nattefrost' (Carpathian Forest), 'Nordavind' (Carpathian Forest) and 'Taipan' (Orcustus).